New South Wales, Australia

 In reference to Ebenezer Church Celebrates 200th Year, Bullseye, Volume 9, Issue 8, October, 2009

-Of those eight free seebenezer250cttlers who arrived in Australia on the Coromandel in 1802, six were Scottish.
+Of those eight free settlers who arrived in Australia on the Coromandel in 1802, six were Scottish.
 Only John Howe and William Stubbs were considered to be English.
 John Howe was from Redbourne in Lancashire & William Stubbs ancestry is not known, though he may have been from Northumberland of Scottish descent, as was the case with many many Northumbrians in the 17/18th centuries.

 Of the fifteen families involved in the construction of the old church 1808/09, it's a fact that they all became related, by marriage and birth, one way or another.
 In those early days there were very few young people in the colony, so choosing a partner depended on one’s means of transport.
 It was either a boat up and down the river or by horse, if you could afford to own one.